EMBL-EBI chooses Google Cloud as a strategic partner to accelerate the pace of research - ExBulletin

 The use of cloud infrastructure supports the goals of EMBL-EBI and does not change the researcher’s access to EMBL-EBI data.
 The global research community continues to have open access to laboratory data resources and tools.
 Data hosted by EMBL-EBI will continue to be stored in the laboratory data center and can be accessed indefinitely using existing methods.
 Over time, selected copies of your data may be stored and processed in Google Cloud, complying with EMBL’s internal data classification and data protection policies, and leveraging Google Cloud’s advanced data protection features.
 All data stored by EMBL-EBI on Google Cloud is under the control and distribution of EMBL-EBI.

-Steven Newhouse, Head of Technical Services at EMBL-EBI, said: We are excited about the potential of Google Cloud’s secure, flexible and connected infrastructure to provide EMBL-EBI with global access to its services. “
+Steven Newhouse, Head of Technical Services at EMBL-EBI, said: Google Cloud’s secure, flexible and connected infrastructure can be provided to EMBL-EBI for global access to services. ”

-Mark Palmer, Head of Public Sector for EMEA on Google Cloud, commented: As part of this new partnership, we have the opportunity to accelerate research by providing EMBL-EBI with high performance computing solutions.
-This gives researchers access to tools and computing to drive more effective and efficient research. “
+Mark Palmer, Head of Public Sector for EMEA on Google Cloud, commented: We will advance research by providing EMBL-EBI with high-performance computing solutions, and provide researchers with tools and computing to promote more effective and efficient research. “

 About Google Cloud Google Cloud accelerates your organization’s ability to digitally transform your business with the best infrastructure, platforms, industry solutions, and expertise.
-We provide enterprise-grade solutions that leverage Google’s cutting-edge technology, all in the cleanest cloud in the industry.
+We provide enterprise-grade solutions that leverage Google’s cutting-edge technology on the cleanest cloud in the industry.
 Customers in more than 200 countries and territories rely on Google Cloud as their trusted partner to enable growth and solve their most critical business problems.

 About EMBL’s European Bioinformatics Institute (EMBL-EBI) The European Bioinformatics Institute (EMBL-EBI) is a global leader in the storage, analysis and dissemination of large biological datasets.
 We help scientists realize the potential of big data by empowering scientists to leverage complex information to make discoveries that benefit humanity.